Melk, Österreich - Things to Do in Melk

 Getting There

-Melk is easily accessible by train from Vienna, with direct ÖBB (Austrian Federal Railways) services running regularly throughout the day, taking approximately 1 hour and 15 minutes.
-The train journey itself is scenic, following the Danube River for much of the route.
-By car, Melk is about 80 kilometers west of Vienna via the A1 autobahn, taking roughly 1 hour depending on traffic.
-Many visitors also arrive via Danube River cruises from Vienna, Salzburg, or other Danube cities, which offer a particularly scenic approach to the town.
-The nearest major airport is Vienna International Airport, from which you can take a train or rent a car to reach Melk.
+Melk is easily accessible by train from Vienna, with direct ÖBB services running hourly and taking approximately 1 hour and 15 minutes.
+The train station is conveniently located just a 10-minute walk from the town center and abbey.
+By car, Melk is about 80 kilometers west of Vienna via the A1 autobahn, taking roughly 1 hour.
+Many visitors also arrive by Danube river cruise from Vienna, Passau, or other Danube cities, with the boat landing directly in the town center.
+Regional buses connect Melk to surrounding Wachau Valley towns and villages.

 Getting Around